All Episodes

 It may take years off your appearance.

-And now until Mother's Day, well, if you order Genucel, you can try Shamanet's brand new Genucel eyelid lift.
+And now until Mother's Day, well, if you order Genucelle, you can try Shamonay's brand new Genucelle eyelid lift if you have droopy, sagging eyelids.

-Order now, Shamani will include also a surprise luxury gift.
+Order now, Shamoni will include also a surprise luxury gift.

 That's free.

-All right, so change in lawyers, and uh, which by the way, I think is fairly common and you know, predictable and not as big a deal as the media is trying to make it out to be.
+All right, so changing lawyers, which, by the way, I think is fairly common and, you know, predictable and not as big a deal as the media is trying to make it out to be.

 But I do think the Mueller threat that we learned about in the Washington Post is real.